cms-opendata-workshop/workshop-lesson-jetmet/index.md

 > ## Prerequisites
 >
-> Complete the pre-exercises and watch videos X and Y and Z.
+> Complete the pre-exercises and the Physics Objects 1 asynchronous lesson.
 {: .prereq}

 > ## Big questions